lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-Inner-Compression-CONTENT title='Plaintext compression and encryption for CONTENT Response'}

 The Outer SCHC Rules ({{Fig-Outer-Rules}}) must process the OSCORE Options fields.
-In {{Fig-Protected-Compressed-GET}} and {{Fig-Protected-Compressed-CONTENT}} we show a dump of the OSCORE
-Messages generated from our example messages once they have been provided with the Inner Compressed Ciphertext in the payload.
+The {{Fig-Protected-Compressed-GET}} and {{Fig-Protected-Compressed-CONTENT}} show a dump of the OSCORE Messages generated from the example messages once they have been provided with the Inner Compressed Ciphertext in the payload.
 These are the messages that have to be compressed by the Outer SCHC Compression.